The Role & Impact of Senior Customer Service Management

 Set the bar Customer service reps don't establish expectations.
 While individual reps will have an impact on the way their peers handle customers, it's only the senor-level managers that have the authority to set standards and best practices for a company.
 Managers can see customer retention and satisfaction rates.
 When a team needs to up the ante, the supervisor is the person who steps in to establish new practices.

 It's also very important that senior management "walk the talk".
 As customer service becomes increasingly important to business success, managers need to be extremely customer-centric.
 If a customer support rep is dealing with an extremely unhappy customer, it should be SOP for managers (even senior level) to step in and speak with the customer directly.
 This accomplishes two things - first, the customer gets to feel heard.
-Speaking to a senior manager shows the customer that their business is important, and they are valued as a human being.
+Speaking to a senior customer service manager shows the customer that their business is important, and they are valued as a human being.
 Second, the rep feels supported and validated - creating highly satisfied employees.
 There is nothing better than seeing a high level manager step "into the trenches" and work with a customer, not to mention it reinforces the customer-centric culture.

 Improve the tools and processes Customer support software has a significant impact on the level of service a rep provides, and high-level supervisors can have a direct say in the tools available to customer service reps.
 With a better customer support software solution, reps can utilize past customer information and collaborate with other customer service representatives, ensuring the customer receives the best possible experience.